(previously known as Calliodes xanthopyga)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moths of this species have brown patterned wings, with orange on the thorax and in the area around the base of each wing, a brown Greek letter theta on each forewing, and a wiggly-edged broad white stripe across each wing.
+The adult moths of this species have grey or brown patterned wings, with a variable broad white stripe across each wing, and a Greek letter theta on each forewing.
 The penultimate three segments of the abdomen are yellow.
 The wingspan is about 7 cms.

 The species is found in